penumbra-zone/penumbra/docs/guide/src/pcli.md

 - [Installation](./pcli/install.md) describes how to compile and run `pcli`;
 - [Generating a Wallet](./pcli/wallet.md) describes how to generate a wallet and use the testnet faucet;
-- Updating pcli describes how to update to a newly released testnet;
+- [Updating pcli](./pcli/update.md) describes how to update to a newly released testnet from a previous testnet;
 - [Viewing Balances](./pcli/balance.md) describes how to view balances;
-- [Sending Transactions](./pcli/send.md) describes how to send funds.
+- [Sending Transactions](./pcli/transaction.md) describes how to send funds.

 Penumbra is a private blockchain, so the public chain state does not reveal any private user data.
 By default, `pcli` includes a _view service_ that